 A common way of making monsters or fantastic creatures is to simply take existing animals and combine their parts.
 For instance, the Chimera (lion head, goat body, snake tail) or the Minotaur (bull head, human body).
 Also common is to simply take an existing animal and vary it a simple way - Pegasus is a horse, but with wings, hippocampi have the heads and front bodies of horses but the tails of fish, etc.

 Compare Fusion Dance and Two Beings, One Body, which is when two characters are combined.
 Mix-and-Match Critters may be the result of Hot Skitty-on-Wailord Action.
-If both creatures are already mythological/magical/whatever and get mixed, they become a Hybrid Monster.
+If both creatures are already mythological/magical/whatever and get mixed, they have a newborn Hybrid Monster and if mundane they can end up with a Patchwork Kid.
 Application of the principle to humans may count as Bio-Augmentation, see also Mix-and-Match Man.

 The world of Tengen Toppa Gurren Lagann is populated with creatures ranging from the apparently delicious Molepig, to the truly bizarre Grapehippo◊.
 The Grapehippo is the director's favorite character.

 Several animals in Tower of God, most notably the Bull, an amphibian bipedal flounder-like predator with skin flaps like a gliding lizard and a lure like an anglerfish, the Barnacle Goblin, a creature with a crocodiles head and a humanoid body that sprouts giant barcnacles from it's back and the Mangdol Whales, extremely cute mixes of dolphins and seals.